Doze Niu: Carrier intrusion

-Sexual assault allegations
+Sexual assault conviction

 On 5 December 2018, a female crew member on the set of Pao Ma filed a police report accusing Niu of sexually assaulting her the previous month.
 He was subsequently questioned by police officers of the Da'an Precinct and the Taipei District Prosecutors Office, and was indicted in January 2019.
 Niu was formally charged with rape in February 2019.
 An appeal to the Taiwan High Court was heard in April 2020, and he was sentenced to four years imprisonment.
 The High Court ruling was upheld as the Supreme Court rejected Niu's appeal in September 2021.

 Features

 What on Earth Have I Done Wrong?!

 What on Earth Have I Done Wrong is the first dramatic film that Niu directed.
 He was also the main actor.
 Although the movie is not an autobiography, there are a lot of resemblances between him and the character.
-The character in the movie is also a director attempting to gather enough money to produce a mockumentory film.
+The character in the movie is also a director attempting to gather enough money to produce a mockumentary film.
 The film was initially about the politics in Taiwan; however, Niu took a completely different turn with the film and focused the film on the character.
 A lot of media commented that this film is a half-biography or a documentary.
 The film was nominated for the best picture award at the Golden Horse Film Festival and it won the FIPRESCI Prize.